Parity Nonconservation in Rb and Sr$^+$ due to Low-Mass Vector Boson: Results and discussion

 Table~\ref{t:PNCAM} presents the combined nuclear-spin-independent and nuclear-spin-dependent PNC amplitudes for different hyperfine transitions of the $5s - 6s$ and $5s - 4d_{3/2}$ transitions in Sr$^+$.
 Corresponding results for Rb can be found in our earlier works~\cite{RbPNC12,DFS17}.
 These data enable the extraction of the parameter $\varkappa$ (which includes, in particular, the contributions of the nuclear anapole moment and $Z$ boson exchange) from measurements of the PNC amplitudes.

 Table~\ref{t:mz} shows the contribution of a $Z'$ boson to the PNC amplitudes in Rb and Sr$^+$ as a function of its mass.
 The units are chosen such that, in the limit $m_{Z'} \rightarrow \infty$, the $Z'$ contribution reduces to that of the Standard Model $Z$ boson.
 Therefore, the values in the first row of Table~\ref{t:mz} are close to the corresponding results in the last column of Table~\ref{t:PNC}.
+The data for the $5s - 6s$ transition in Rb are presented also on Fig.~\ref{f:rp}.

 The last rows of Table~\ref{t:mz} represent the low-mass limit, where the range of the Yukawa potential exceeds the size of the atom.
 In this regime, the $Z'$ exchange amplitude does not depend on $m_{Z'}$.
 Because of the choice of units (which are proportional to $1/m_{Z'}^2$), the last numerical values in Table~\ref{t:mz} scales as $m_{Z'}^2$.